 The focus solely on the Intensive, did not seem to do much towards realising the goals as defined in ISCA’s mission.

 After the retirement of Hunter Beaumont, the organization of the Intensive (now being popularly called “Bernried” after the changed location) was entrusted to Lutz Bessel, who also became General Manager for ISCA.
-Even though the Intensive was running successfully every year, the then ISCA Board, together with its managing director concluded that there is not enough energy for ISCA to be maintained as an international association.
+Even though the Intensive was running successfully every year , the then ISCA Board, together with its managing director concluded that there is not enough energy for ISCA to be maintained as an international association.
 In an email sent to all members in Autumn 2014, ISCA was being declared unsustainable -despite a healthy bank account- as well as lacking interest coming from its members.
 They suggested for ISCA to be closed.

-For the association to stop functioning, the decision had to be endorsed by the 75% of the voting membership.
+For the association to be closed, the decision had to be endorsed by 75% of the voting membership.
 This result was not reached and elections for a new Board were held.
 The newly elected Board took over in 2015.
 The Chair Max Dauskardt put most effort in keeping the association afloat and breathing fresh life into it by setting some new directions.

-As part of the handover process in May 2015 the decision was made to separate ISCA from the Bernried Intensive from ISCA.
+As part of the handover process in May 2015 the decision was made to separate the Bernried Intensive from ISCA.
 Lutz Bessel continued to organize the intensive as his initiative.

-The first term after this major change in the life of ISCA was marked by some difficulty, as this, basically new association, was trying to strengthen its legs.
-The new Board inherited the association’s legacy of an ambivalent relationship to the founder of SCW and a passive membership with some distrust into the ability of the association to represent their interests and to support them in their practice / implementation of the work.
+The first term after this major change for ISCA was marked by some difficulty, as this, basically new association, was trying to strengthen its legs.
+The new Board inherited the association’s legacy of an ambivalent relationship to the founder of SCW and a passive membership with some doubts about the ability of the association to represent their interests and to support them in their practice / implementation of the work.
 How to be inclusive of all the different approaches to the SCW, in itself not easily definable, with constant change being a hallmark of the constellation approach – remains a challenge.

 In its second term, Chair Max Dauskardt, together with his fellow elected Board members Aud Marit Esbensen and Paul Stoney and coopted member Alemka dauskardt, and with the next ISCA Gathering planned for Opatija in September 2018, continues to strengthen the association according to its vision and mission goals, guided by the motto “strengthening what we have in common, while celebrating our diversity”, thus taking another step towards ISCA’s future.
 Regular monthly online members meetings and lively Facebook group with many members, among other activities, are an encouraging sign of ISCA’s continuity.